 We write to tell you about our most recent achievements with regards to having the U.S. Navy name a ship in honor of Cpl.
 Patrick "Bob" Gallagher!
 It has been a busy month indeed.

-Letters of support were delivered to the Navy Secretary's office from Commander Patrick Nealon, Howard Lathrop VFW Post 2307 (Lynbrook, NY), Congresswoman Kathleen Rice, NY, State Representative Brian Curran, NY, Mayor Hendrick, Lynbrook, NY and Senator, & Minority Leader, Chuck Schumer, NY.
-This is a major step forward in our march towards achieving our goal.
+Letters of support were delivered to the Navy Secretary's office from Commander Patrick Nealon, Howard Lathrop VFW Post 2307 (Lynbrook, NY), Long Island-based U.S. Representative Kathleen Rice, New York State Assemblyman Brian Curran, recently deceased Lynbrook (NY) Mayor William J. Hendrick and U.S. Senator and Minority Leader, Chuck Schumer (D-NY).
+This is a major step forward in our march toward achieving our goal.

-We received very warm support from the Senator's staff in preparing the information for Sen Schumer who has made the recognition of immigrants' contributions to the growth and protection of America over our relatively short history, a key feature of his efforts on behalf of his constiuency in the amazing state of New York.
-Senator Schumer has championed earlier efforts to address the ability of immigrants to earn citizenship through their service in the United States Armed Forces.
+We received very warm support from the Senator Schumer's staff in preparing the information for the senator, who has made the recognition of immigrants' contributions to the growth and protection of America over our relatively short history a key feature of his efforts on behalf of his constiuency in the amazing state of New York.
+Senator Schumer has championed earlier efforts to address the ability of immigrants to earn citizenship through their service in the U.S. armed forces.

-We would appreciate your effort this month to write to your Congressperson, your Senator, your State representatives, share Patrick's story and ask that they in turn write letters to the Secretary's office endorsing our objective and requesting that the Secretary of the Navy recognize Patrick's gallantry & courage on behalf of his adopted country by naming the next Destroyer class ship in his honor.
-We have included links to the endorsement letters on the updated website, perhaps they'll inspire you as you find the words to ask for your Rep's help.
+We would appreciate your effort this month to write to your representatives in Congress, your Senator, your state representatives, sharing Patrick's story and ask that they in turn write letters to the Navy Secretary's office endorsing our objective and requesting that the secretary recognize Patrick's gallantry and courage on behalf of his adopted country by naming the next destroyer-class ship in his honor.
+We have included links to the endorsement letters on the updated website -- perhaps they'll inspire you as you find the words to ask for your representatives' help.

 Here's is more on Patrick Gallagher's history in Vietnam: